Flocks of Dunlin in rice fields in Colusa, California © Drew KellyFarmlands Program

 Why the Late Summer Farmlands Habitat Program Matters

-Each spring and late summer, shorebirds like sandpipers and plovers migrate thousands of miles along the Pacific Flyway, stopping in California’s Central Valley to rest and refuel.
+In late summer, shorebirds such as sandpipers and plovers migrate thousands of miles along the Pacific Flyway, stopping in California’s Central Valley to rest and refuel.
 Historically, natural wetlands throughout the valley provided ideal habitat for these birds.
-With over 90% of natural wetlands lost in California, shorebirds and many other wetland species now depend largely on post-harvest flooded agriculture.
+However, with over 90% of natural wetlands lost in California, shorebirds and many other wetland species now depend largely on post-harvest flooded agriculture.

 Unfortunately, some waterbird populations are steeply declining, including shorebirds, which have seen a 40% decrease over the last 50 years.
 Some waterbird-friendly crops are being converted to other uses, while many crops are still in production in late summer when shorebirds most need habitat.

-The BirdReturns Late Summer Farmlands Program helps ensure that shallow-flooded habitat remains on the landscape at a critical time of year so that shorebirds and other wetland species have a place to thrive.
+The BirdReturns 2026 Late Summer Farmlands Program helps ensure that shallow-flooded habitat remains on the landscape at a critical time of year so that shorebirds and other wetland species have the habitat they need to survive.
 By participating in this program, you’re helping to protect migratory birds and other wildlife while supporting farmers and your local community.

-The BirdReturns-Late Summer Farmlands Habitat Program is managed by the Migratory Bird Conservation Partnership (The Nature Conservancy, Audubon California, and Point Blue Conservation Science), in partnership with the Delta Conservancy, and the program funder, the California Department of Fish and Wildlife.
+The BirdReturns-Late Summer Farmlands Habitat Program is managed by the Migratory Bird Conservation Partnership (The Nature Conservancy, Audubon California, and Point Blue Conservation Science), with support from the California Department of Fish and Wildlife.